michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - v: employ scabs or strike breakers in
 - v: take the place of work of someone on strike
 ### Family
-rat: ratable, ratlike, rats, ratted, ratter, ratting, ratty+;ratable: ratability, ratably, unratable;ratter: ratters;ratty: rattier, rattiest, rattily
+- rat: ratable, ratlike, rats, ratted, ratter, ratting, ratty+
+- ratable: ratability, ratably, unratable
+- ratter: ratters
+- ratty: rattier, rattiest, rattily
 ### Examples
 - The streets were torn up and gridlocked during the construction, which unleashed a pestilence of rats through the neighborhood.
 - “What you find very quickly is that rats and mice lose weight just the way you see in humans,” Dr. Seeley said.